SSL certificate selection

 5 calendar days

 An SSL certificate must be bound to a domain name or IP address to take effect.
 The number and types of domains you need to secure determine the required certificate type and quantity.
-Alibaba Cloud supports certificates for the following domain types: single domain, multi-domain, wildcard domain, and hybrid domain.
+Alibaba Cloud supports certificates for the following domain types: single domain, multi-domain, and wildcard domain.
 The following table compares these domain types and describes their corresponding certificates.

 Domain type